geoffreylitt/wildcard-onward-paper/paper.md

 ### Cell editors

-We developed two cell editors, to explore the benefits of adding custom UI for editing values in the table.
+We developed two *cell editors*: custom UI widgets for editing values in the table.

-One valuable feature is that users can incorporate their private information into a web UI.
-We created a datepicker based on the [FullCalendar](https://fullcalendar.io/) plugin, which can load data from a Google Calendar.
-This makes it convenient to enter dates into a website based on the user’s personal calendar information, without uploading that information to the website itself.
+One benefit that cell editors provide is enabling users to incorporate their private information into a web UI.
+We created a datepicker widget (based on the [FullCalendar](https://fullcalendar.io/) plugin), which can load calendar data from a Google Calendar.
+This makes it convenient to enter dates into a website based on the user’s personal calendar information, without needing to upload a user's calendar to the website itself.

-Another benefit is that a user can choose a preferred widget for editing information across different sites that typically provide a fragmented editing experience.
-We built a text editor based on the [CKEditor](https://ckeditor.com/) rich text editor, and integrated it with Google’s Blogger website by representing the contents of a blog post as a single table cell containing an HTML string (shown in [@fig:blogger]).
-If there were site adapters available for other websites with rich text entry, the user could then use a single rich text editor to edit text across the whole web.
+Another benefit is that a user can choose a single preferred widget for editing a certain type of information across different sites.
+For example, a user could use their favorite rich text editor to edit text in various websites like blogging platforms and task trackers.
+To demonstrate this capability, we built a text editor based on the [CKEditor](https://ckeditor.com/) rich text editor.
+We used the editor with Google’s Blogger website, by building a site adapter that represented the contents of a blog post as a single table cell containing an HTML string (shown in [@fig:blogger]).

 <div class="html-only">
 ![Using a custom text editor widget to edit a blog post on Blogger.
 The text is synchronized with the Blogger editor through a table cell.](media/blogger.png){#fig:blogger}